utkarshcmu/grafana.org/content/blog/2017-10-27-timeshift-ep19.md

 				11.1.17 | New York, NY - <a href="https://www.eventbrite.com/e/cloud-native-in-the-datacenter-why-how-and-who-tickets-38444092315" target="_blank">Cloud Native in the Datacenter: Why, How &amp; Who</strong>
 			</h4>
 			<p>
 				<strong>Raj Dutt - Panel Discussion</strong> | Join the ​Cloud ​Native ​Computing ​Foundation and Packet ​for ​​an ​​interactive ​​discussion ​about the success stories, failures, rationales and in-the-trenches challenges when running cloud native in private or non "public cloud" datacenters.
-This means bare metal, colocation, private clouds, special hardware or networking setups, compliance and security focused deployments.
+This means bare metal, colocation, private clouds, special hardware or networking setups, compliance and security-focused deployments.
 We'll talk about successes, current initiatives within the community to enable these types of deployments and work left to be done to make cloud native platforms truly portable.
 			</p>
 			<p>
 				<a class="btn btn-outline btn-small" href="https://www.eventbrite.com/e/cloud-native-in-the-datacenter-why-how-and-who-tickets-38444092315" target="_blank"><strong>RSVP FREE</strong></a>